 - a passport-style headshot of your child

-Your child will typically get a secondary school place in late June or early July.
-If your child did not receive a place at your preferred school, you can always appeal the decision.
-However, remember that places in the best schools are limited.
+Your child will typically secure a secondary school place in late June or early July.
+However, if your child did not receive a place at your preferred school, you can always appeal the decision.
+Just bear in mind that places in the best schools are limited.

 Private secondary schools in France

-About 15% of French children attend private schools (écoles privées or écoles libres) throughout France.
-There are two types of private schools in France: contracted (sous contrat) or non-contracted (hors contrat) to the French government.
-The latter are in the minority, they tend to be more expensive and don’t have to follow the national curriculum.
+About 22% of French children attend private schools (écoles privées or écoles libres) throughout France.
+There are two types of private schools in France: contracted to the French government (sous contrat) or non-contracted (hors contrat).
+The latter are in the minority, tend to be more expensive, and don’t have to follow the national curriculum.
 Nevertheless, they have been growing in popularity in recent years.

 Private schools tend to offer more individual attention to students and have smaller class sizes.
 As such, many state-contracted private schools will provide additional support for non-French-speaking students.

-Tuition fees for private schools are highly variable.
-They can range from €2,000 to €20,000 per year.
-There may be other charges on top, such as registration fees, lunches, and excursions.
-Enrolment is often on a first-come-first-served basis.
-To apply, contact the school for enrolment requirements and procedures.
+Tuition fees for private schools are highly variable and can range from €2,000 to €20,000 per year.
+There may also be other charges on top, such as registration fees, lunches, and excursions.
+Enrollment is often on a first-come, first-served basis.
+To apply, you should contact the school for enrollment requirements and procedures.

-If your child needs to board, private schools are probably your only option.
-There are currently around 300 secondary schools in France that offer full boarding (internat).
+If your child requires boarding facilities, private schools are probably your only option.
+There are currently around 300 secondary schools in France that offer full boarding (internet).